2020PB/police-brutality/reports/Oregon.md

 Several arrests were made throughout the course of the exchange.

-tags: protestor, tear-gas, shoot, projectile, arrest
+tags: protester, tear-gas, shoot, projectile, arrest

 id: or-portland-177